hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 1. [a01-tensorflowLite-hello_world.md](a01-tensorflowLite-hello_world.md) shows how to get the default example working by changing LED_BUILTIN to pin 5 a PWM pin

 2. [a02-EloquentTinyML-to-M4.ino](a02-EloquentTinyML-to-M4.ino) This loads to both the M7 core and the M4 core.
 The serial plotter only works for the M7 core.
-On either core the LED connected to D5 pulses. reminder to have it work on the M4 core you need in a blank setup the following code
+On either core the LED connected with a resistor from D5 to ground pulses.
+Reminder to have it work on the M4 core you need in a blank setup the following code

 ```
 void setup() {